MTKruto/website/src/storage-adapters.md

 ```

 This module is natively supported on Deno, and unsupported for browsers.
 To use
-it on Node.js, you first need to install the following required packages:
+it on Node.js, the following required packages must be installed:

 {{ "@deno/kv @mtkruto/storage-denokv" |> install }}